 - Mid-career energy professionals who want to shift gears and get into management.
 Nearly half of MJEL students are professionals who are actively working in the energy and natural resources industry.
 They are landmen, analysts, and managers.
 They want to earn a management or executive-level promotion into leadership positions, or to expand their consulting practices.
 This program allows them to make huge leaps forward in terms of career advancement.
 As the world of energy continues to change, many oil/gas experts will transition their area of focus to renewable forms of energy.
 The MJEL degree will offer new opportunities for students to shift or sharpen their skills for enhanced career security.

 - Scholars.
 The information and insights offered in the MJEL program are unique and valuable.
-In fact, the MJEL is the only online graduate degree program that gives its professional students access to courses like Energy & Indian Land Title, and Energy in the Climate Change Era.
+In fact, the MJEL is the only online graduate degree program that gives its professional students access to courses like Energy & Indian Land Title.
 That’s why instructors and professors from colleges and universities across the country are choosing to expand their knowledge through the MJEL program.